First Word (Part 2)

 Yes, this phrase is such a blessed treasure that your endless weakness and poverty bond you to an endless power and mercy, making weakness and poverty a most acceptable intermediary before the door of the Powerful Compassionate One.
 Indeed, the person who acts by this phrase resembles a man who enrolls in the army.
 He acts in the name of the government.
 He no longer fears anybody.
 He declares the name of the law and the name of the government, [and thus] he performs every duty and resists against every obstacle.

 There are two essential needs of the traveler fulfilled through the name of the tribal chief which he travels by.
 The first is his weakness and weakness against the bandits and criminals, and the second is his poverty.
 The author uses this analogy to describe our situation as humans and our need for God.
 Due to the complexity of our nature, we are able to think and feel more than any other being in this world.
 We feel intimately related to everything that surrounds us.
 Unlike animals, who only think of the immediate moment; we think about matters far beyond our immediate time and place.
 While this is certainly a sign of the superiority of humankind, it is also a sign of its weakness.
 How so?
 The author elaborates on this matter in the following passages.

 A human being, by nature, is immensely weak.
 Yet everything bothers him, upsets and pains him.
-Also, [he is] very weakness.
+Also, [he is] very weak.
 Yet his adversities and enemies are too many.
 Also, [he is] immensely poor.
 Yet his needs are too abundant.
 Also, [he is] lazy and powerless.
 Yet the demands of life are quite heavy.
 Also, humanity has made him connected to the universe.
 Yet the disappearance and separation of things he loves [and] takes for granted continuously injures him.
 Also, the mind shows him high purposes and eternal fruits.
 Yet his hand is short, life is short, power is short, [and] patience is short.
 (Ninth Word, Fifth Point)

 In another passage, he states,